vibha1019/vibha_mandayam/_posts/2025-01-11-student_panel_reflection.md

 comments: true
 ---

-Attending and organizing the student panel with Girls in CS was a fantastic experience!
-Here are my key takeaways and how I plan to act on them:
+Attending and organizing the student panel with Girls in CS was a good experience Here are my key takeaways and how I plan to act on them:

 ### **Key Lessons from the Panel**
 - **CSP and CSA Encourage Creativity**
-  - Aadit shared that these classes helped him *unleash his creative side*, unlike traditional classes focused on **memorization and tests**.
+  - Aadit shared that these classes helped him be creative, unlike traditional classes focused on **memorization and tests**.
   - Computer science offers **limitless opportunities** for innovation and creation.

 - **Freedom to Explore and Innovate**